 - What do you want to build and why?

-Include a description of the tool, including a summary of why you think it could be helpful for online researchers.
+Include a description of the tool, including a summary of why you think it will be helpful for online researchers;

 - What is your development plan?

 Give us a detailed description of the technical development process that you envision.
 What are your intermediate milestones?
 What is your plan B?

 - Who are you and why do you have the required skills to build this tool?

 Provide information about yourself and your technical skills in the areas that are relevant for your envisioned tool.
 You can also share or describe some past projects you have worked on.